Pujan-khunt/learn-go/5.sql-database-access/README.md

 ```

 Now the connection pool will add the connection to the list of idle connections ready to use by other goroutines.

+## 1. Controllers (or Handlers)

+Responsible for the following tasks:

+- Receiving the HTTP request
+- parsing the request body, headers, query string, params etc.
+- calling the appropriate **Service** to do the actual work.
+- Taking the result from the service and formatting a HTTP response with it.

+What it shouldn't do:

+- It shouldn't contain any business logic
+- It shouldn't directly talk to the database server.

+## 2. Service

+Responsible for the following tasks:

+- Using one or more **Repositories** to perform any kind of operation on data.
+- Using business logic to perform complex validation.
+Eg. An artist cannot publish more than 10 albums in a year.
+- Enriching data (e.g. after fetching the album from the repository, also fetch the artist details using another service.)

+What it shouldn't do:

+- It should have no knowledge of the HTTP request and response objects.

+## 3. Repository

+Responsible for the following tasks:

+- Communicating with data sources (like database, file, or an external API)
+- Abstracting the data persistence logic.
+It provides simple methods like GetById, Save, Update, Delete etc.
+- Contains the actual database queries.

+What it shouldn't do:

+- It shouldn't contain any business logic.
+Its only concern is data in and out of storage.